How do I log in ?

-This email came from the new electronic IRB we've been advertising.
-These emails have a "ku.edu" address because the software is used by all three campuses, with the servers stored on the Lawrence campus.
+This email came from the electronic IRB, eCompliance.
+These emails have a "ku.edu" address because the software is used by all three campuses, hosted on a secured website.
 (We are aware of the cryptic tone of these emails, and we're working to get it changed.)
 New information is posted on our website at: http://www.kumc.edu/compliance/human-research-protection-program/institutional-review-board/forms.html

 Where are my exempt studies?

 All new exempt studies submitted ON or AFTER July 17, 2013 are found in the system under the Active Studies tab.
 Exempt studies submitted PRIOR to July 17, 2013, will remain in paper files in the HSC office.

 What will happen with our HSC approval numbers?

 Existing studies will keep their current HSC number.
 New studies will be assigned a number by the system.

 What are project descriptions and why do we still need them?

 Each new proposal will be accompanied by an applicable Project Description.
 The Project Description provides the IRB with additional information, necessary for local review that is not captured in the electronic system.
 You can access the most current Project Descriptions at the Initial Study Submission screen under Step 3.

 How do I find provisos in the system?